-The maximum growth rate (Table 21) and silicon half-saturation constant (Table 22) of two clones of the marine diatom Thalassiosira Pseudonana were calculated by Guillard et. al. (1973).
+The maximum growth rate (Table 21) and silicon half-saturation constant (Table 22) of two clones of the marine diatom Thalassiosira Pseudonana were calculated by Guillard et al. (1973).
 One clone was from Saragossa Sea and the other was an estuarine clone from the Forge River, Moriches Bay, Long Island, New York.
-Batch cultures were grown at 20° Celisius and at 6500 lux.
+Batch cultures were grown at 20° Celsius and at 6500 lux.
 Growth was followed by counting cells.

 Table 21.
 Maximum growth rate of two clones of the marine diatom Thallassiosira